Low-dimensional topology: Three dimensions

 A topological space X is a 3-manifold if every point in X has a neighbourhood that is homeomorphic to Euclidean 3-space.

 The topological, piecewise-linear, and smooth categories are all equivalent in three dimensions, so little distinction is made in whether we are dealing with say, topological 3-manifolds, or smooth 3-manifolds.

 Phenomena in three dimensions can be strikingly different from phenomena in other dimensions, and so there is a prevalence of very specialized techniques that do not generalize to dimensions greater than three.
 This special role has led to the discovery of close connections to a diversity of other fields, such as knot theory, geometric group theory, hyperbolic geometry, number theory, Teichmüller theory, topological quantum field theory, gauge theory, Floer homology, and partial differential equations.
 3-manifold theory is considered a part of low-dimensional topology or geometric topology.

 Knot and braid theory

 Knot theory is the study of mathematical knots.
-While inspired by knots that appear in daily life in shoelaces and rope, a mathematician's knot differs in that the ends are joined together so that it cannot be undone.
+While inspired by knots that appear in daily life in shoelaces and rope, a mathematician's knot differs in that the ends are joined so that it cannot be undone.
 In mathematical language, a knot is an embedding of a circle in 3-dimensional Euclidean space, R^{3} (since we're using topology, a circle isn't bound to the classical geometric concept, but to all of its homeomorphisms).
 Two mathematical knots are equivalent if one can be transformed into the other via a deformation of R^{3} upon itself (known as an ambient isotopy); these transformations correspond to manipulations of a knotted string that do not involve cutting the string or passing the string through itself.